 This is a 3-hour program that uses CPR's Master Guide: Drafting Dispute Resolution Clauses (2006).
 This course is targeted to the needs of those who must draft or interpret dispute resolution clauses.
 Actual multi-step clauses used by over 20 leading corporations and model clauses developed by CPR provide the foundation for this intensive how-to primer on this critical aspect of the ADR practice.
 Maximum Class Size: 30

-This is a two-day arbitrator training program featuring trainers from the Chartered Institute of Arbitrators and CPR Distinguished Neutrals.
-Successful completion leads to CIArb Associate status.
+This is a two and a half-day accelerated arbitrator training program featuring trainers from the Chartered Institute of Arbitrators and CPR Distinguished Neutrals.
+Successful completion leads to CIArb Fellow status.

 This 1.5 hour program provides an overview of various dispute resolution alternatives and the choices inherent in each.